Facing Senate trial crunch, Dems blitzing Iowa, early states

 _

-Associated Press writers Thomas Beaumont in Emmetsburg, Iowa, and Bill Barrow in West Des Moines, Iowa, contributed to this report.
+Associated Press writers Thomas Beaumont in Emmetsburg, Iowa, Bill Barrow in West Des Moines, Iowa, Alexandra Jaffe in Coralville, Iowa, and Hunter Woodall in Portsmouth, New Hampshire, contributed to this report.

 Follow Julie Pace at http://twitter.com/jpaceDC